Future Scenarios for Russia:

 Textende

-This paper is part of the project International Expert Network Russia, which is supported by the German Foreign Ministry.
-The views expressed in the paper are the author’s own.
+This paper is published in the framework of the project „Russia and the West: Europe’s Post War Order and the Future of Relations with Russia“, which is supported by the German Foreign Ministry.
+Any opinions in this paper are the author’s own.

 Did you like thike this article?
 If yes, you can support the independent editorial work and journalism of LibMod via a simple donation tool.